justanotherdot/justanotherdot/site/posts/fools-gold.md

 author: Ryan James Spencer
 date: 2019-09-22T05:37:09Z
 tags: [software architecture, code, fools gold]
+image: fools-gold.jpg
+summary: >-
+  Developer's are a big target for what I call "fool's gold".
+It's the hope that a piece of tech can solve all of our problems that keeps us going with the bait of new tech.
+Solutions tempt despite us knowing better.
+An experienced software developer realizes that everything has strengths and weaknesses which we call "tradeoffs", but plenty of developer's don't realise this yet or are in denial.
+  This article is an introduction to the concept that plenty software and services are sold as panacea but anything sold as panacea should be considered with caution.
 ---

 Developer's are a big target for what I call "fool's gold".
 It's the hope that a